jacobbednarz/terraform-module-cloudflare-route53/README.md

 While this is a Terraform module, you still need to set the default variable value for [`zone_map`](https://github.com/jacobbednarz/terraform-module-cloudflare-route53/blob/5f26e8e92301f0af13982e0172bf17c760069339/main.tf#L1-L8) for your Cloudflare zone IDs and Route53 hosted zones.
-This is due to how variables are referenced and initialised and without a default value, the `lookup` doesn't work correctly. :fingers_crossed: future Terraform versions fix this and it becomes possible to configure this on the CLI.
+This is due to how variables are referenced and initialised and without a default value, the `lookup` doesn't work correctly. :crossed_fingers: future Terraform versions fix this and it becomes possible to configure this on the CLI.